dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 to the _gplazma.conf_ configuration file in order to enable authorization.

-The token for xrootd is passed as an 'authz' query element on paths.
+The token for xroot is passed as an 'authz' query element on paths.
 For example,

 ```